The Complete Guide To Self-Employment Taxes

 Step 4: Complete & Submit Form 1040-ES

 Once it’s time to do your quarterly taxes, you need to complete IRS Form 1040-ES.
 This form has step-by-step instructions that make it easy for you to complete it accurately.
-To complete your form, you will need your estimated adjusted gross income and deductions.
+You will need your estimated adjusted gross income and deductions to complete your form.
 Once you have completed the form and have determined your tax liability, the form will need to be submitted to the IRS.

-Once you know how to file taxes for freelance work, it’s much less intimidating.
+Once you know how to do your self-employment taxes, it’s much less intimidating.
 You can accurately complete and submit your federal tax return in no time by following these steps.
-So gather your records, pull out your calculator, and get ready to file and pay your freelance taxes.
+So gather your records, pull out your calculator, and get ready to file and pay your taxes.

 Step 1: Collect Your 1099s

-As a freelancer, you will receive Form 1099-MISC from any clients you have worked with that paid you more than $600 in a year.
-Note that even if you don’t receive a 1099-MISC from a client, you are still required to report this income.
+As someone who is self-employed, you can expect to receive Form 1099-MISC from any clients you have worked with that paid you more than $600 in a year.
+Even if you don’t receive a 1099-MISC from a client, you are still required to report this income.

 Collect all of your 1099s and other income records (such as transactions posted through your accounting software).
 These will be required to calculate your income when filing your taxes.